 If you stay in Ortigia, you’ll eat only local Sicilian food, such as fresh fish, hams, Sicilian cannoli, Sicilian Cassata cake, organic almond, Sicilian hunter rabbit style.
 Typical local recipes are grouper at low altitude ( cernia alla matalotta) and Syracuse’s fish soup.
 You’ll also taste the best Syracuse wine, such as Syracuse Syrah, Nero D’Avola, Passito, Moscato, Bianco, Rosso and Moscato sparkling wine.

 In Ortigia, you can stay in luxury villas, apartments and seafront homes.
 The villas are very expensive in Ortigia and can also have a price of 2000 – 3000 euros per week in high season.

-The best solution could be apartments.
+The best solution could be the apartments.
 They are located in the picturesque alleys of Ortigia, but they are not sea view.
 Usually they are suitable for three, four people, only.
 Prices are 500 euros a week in low season and 1000 euros per week in high season.
 For this reason, it is better to find pretty cottages facing the sea in high season and with a similar price, so that you can enjoy the Sicilian sea in the summer.
-The cottage you can rent for your vacation in Syracuse and Ortigia in the summer is Villa Veronica ( see the image).
-This cottage faces the sea of the stunning nature reserve of Plemmirio, a few steps from Arenella beach and 8 km from Ortigia.
-Here, you are already on the beach!

-Instead, if you want to book pretty and affordable accommodations in Ortigia, click here.
+If you want to book accommodations in Ortigia like the ones I described, click here.

 Maniace castle: Francesca Palazzi